This course is approved for 8 hours of continuing education credits by Missouri POST.

 - Identify lividly and rigor mortis as a time of death indicators

-This is an online video training and is designed to be interactive with students with random quizzes and a final exam.
-Student login time is tracked per student to verify time spent in the course if needed.
+This is an online video training and is designed to be interactive with students by random quizzes and a final exam.
+Student login and time are tracked per student to verify the time spent in the course if needed.
 Testing cannot be done until the videos are watched.
-Videos will have a unique symbol or picture that will appear prominently in the video and is part of the test questions, this will ensure the video has been watched.
-Certificates will only be available for print after successful completion of the final exam and the course evaluation.
+Many of the videos have a unique symbol or picture that will appear prominently in the video and is part of the test questions, this will ensure the video has been watched.
+Certificates will only be available for print after the successful completion of the course material.

 Each certificate will indicate that it was an online training and will note the approval control number and the CLEE hours given.